-This is a popular request and several clients have installed a niche within the panels.
-This has been done by using a preformed niche, which can be purchased from tile suppliers or retail outlets like Bunnings, Mitre 10 or Tradelink.
-The panel cut out is then used as the backing of the niche to match the wall panel.
-Aluminium profiles can be used to frame the niche and assist in waterproofing (if required) at the point where the niche connects to the external face of the panel.
+This is a popular request and many clients have installed niches with Fibo.
+In most cases the niche was created by using a preformed niche backing, available from tile retailers or hardware stores.
+The performed niche is then finished with Fibo panels or other product.
+Fibo profiles can be used to frame the niche and assist in waterproofing (as required) at the point where the niche connects to the external face of the wall panel.

-Sourcecorp and Fibo are currently developing an inhouse niche that works specifically with the wall panels.
+Sourcecorp and Fibo are currently developing an in-house niche specifically designed for the wall panels.

 Other than panel installation can you help with other works?